 The State of the Job Market in BC (2025): Why Career Counselling Matters More Than Ever

-British Columbia’s labour market is undergoing changes that are making job searches more complex — for recent grads, mid-career changers, and anyone thinking of what comes next.
+For recent grads, mid-career changers, and anyone thinking of what comes next, the BC job market can feel overwhelming.
 If you’re feeling uncertain about your next move, you’re not alone.
 But you can gain clarity, confidence, and direction — and that’s where career counselling comes in.

-In this article, we’ll:
+In this article, we’ll cover:

-Summarize the current state of the job market in BC
+The current state of the job market in BC

-Examine key challenges and opportunities for young adults and adult job-seekers
+Key challenges and opportunities for young adults and adult job-seekers

-The current state of the job market in British Columbia
+The Current State of the Job Market in British Columbia

 Here are some of the main trends for BC as of late 2025:

-Job losses in full-time and part-time work.
-In August, BC saw declines in both full-time (-9,300 jobs, ~-0.4%) and part-time (-6,400 jobs, ~-1.1%) employment.
+Job losses across full-time and part-time work.
+August saw declines in both full-time (-9,300 jobs, ~-0.4%) and part-time (-6,400 jobs, ~-1.1%) employment (WorkBC).

 What this means for job-seekers: